Hyle-org/devhub-hyle/docs/concepts/index.md

 # :bulb: Concepts

-Welcome to the developer documentation for Hylé.
+Welcome to the developer documentation for Hyli.

 This section includes general documentation topics.
 You can also refer to [our Getting Started step-by-step guide](../quickstart/index.md).

-## Hylé-specific docs on industry concepts
+## Hyli-specific docs on industry concepts

 <div class="grid cards" markdown>